 For instance, rent equipment and facilities rather than buying them, at least in the short run as this avoids a high up-front cash outlay.
 Maintain owned equipment as recommended by the manufacturer to ensure you don’t lose productive time to break-downs and reduce costly repairs required when you delay maintenance.
 Sell unneeded or obsolete equipment to improve cash flow.

 Plan effectively to ensure sufficient inventory on hand to handle customer needs without ordering excess inventory.
+Excess inventory involves a cost as it must be stored and insured against loss.
 As customer needs change, excessive inventory easily becomes outdated and useless.
+You must either heavily discount or pay to haul this outdated inventory away.
 This is especially true in markets where customer needs or technological changes require the development of new products.